AmericanPhilosophicalSociety/RevCityDocs/epson-scanner-workflow.md

 Begin scanning the material.
  * Once you have selected the proper area to scan then select the SCAN button at the bottom left of the Epson screen.
  * You will see a green progress bar.
 Timing of the scan depends on the size of the object and the DPI.
  * Once the progress bar is gone the scan is done and you can move on to the next piece of material within the folder.
+Keep in mind that you will need to update the file name and folder destination for each new folder.
  * Always scan both sides of an item/page, even if blank.
 See other image capture scenarios [here](https://americanphilosophicalsociety.github.io/RevCityDocs/digitization/#image-capture).

  ![epson2 scanner whole screen]({{ site.baseurl }}/assets/scan-whole-screen.png)